 Jordana Viotto is a post-doctoral fellow at the Governance and Regulation Chair.
 Jordana joined the Chair in October 2017 and her research is currently focusing on the competition of digital platforms.
 She holds a PhD from the University Paris 13 and Télécom ParisTech, and Master in Digital Economy and Network Industries from Paris-Dauphine University.

 Timothy Yu-Cheong Yeung joins the Governance and Regulation Chair as a post-doctoral fellow in 2018.
 Timothy’s research is currently focusing on the digital economy, the institutional dynamics of the European Union, and the political economy of elections.
 Before joining the Chair, Timothy was a post-doctoral fellow in Governance Analytics, an IRIS initiative of PSL Research University.
 He briefly worked for the Digital Chair of the Jean-Jacques Laffont Foundation of the Université de Toulouse 1-Capitole in 2016 after he successfully defended his PhD dissertation in the Toulouse School of Economics.
 He also holds a Master’s degree in Economics from the University of Hong Kong.

 Dianzhuo ZHU is a Ph.D. researcher at the Governance and Regulation Chair.
 She is also employed by Ecov, a short distance ride-sharing service provider, under the CIFRE doctoral contract.
-She is interested in the motivations of participants in the ride sharing sector, especially the interaction of monetary and non-monetary incentives and the motivation differences under different regimes.
-Before joining the chair, she did a master specialized in Digital Economy and Network Industries (IREN) and a bachelor in economics and French language (second major) at University of International Business and Economics (UIBE) in China.
+His research focuses on individual behavior in carpooling and its impact on the transport sector, in the continuation of his interests and research work during the Master Network and Digital Economy (IREN) in Dauphine.
+Previously, she graduated with a degree in economics and French in Beijing, China.